-Summer at Wakehurst Enjoy the spectacular displays of colour this summer at Wakehurst
+Visiting Wakehurst Enjoy the spectacular displays of colour all year round at Wakehurst

 Come on an adventure So many beautiful and intriguing things to explore from amazing landscapes to historic buildings

-Wakehurst's wildlife With woodlands, wetlands and meadowlands, Wakehurst provies the perfect habitat for a diverse range of animals
+Wakehurst's wildlife With woodlands, wetlands and meadowlands, Wakehurst provides the perfect habitat for a diverse range of animals

 Exploring Wakehurst with children